audreyngnn/audreyngnn/README.md

 🎓 Bachelor of Commerce (Professional Accounting & Marketing), *University of Sydney*

 Hello there!
 I’m Audrey Nguyen.
 Believe it or not, I wasn’t always a tech enthusiast.
-My journey into the world of analytics started with a curious leap—and it’s been a thrilling ride ever since.
+My journey into the world of analytics started with a curious leap, and it’s been a thrilling ride ever since.
 Combining my background in commerce with my newfound love for data, I’ve discovered how powerful numbers can be when paired with strategic thinking.

 ## 🚀 The Journey So Far
 ![Audrey's GitHub stats](https://github-readme-stats.vercel.app/api?username=audreyngnn&show_icons=true&theme=radical)